opsani/coctl/README.md

-# An CLI tool for the Opsani Optimization API: otctl
+# An CLI tool for the Opsani Optimization API: coctl

 This is a simple application that can consume an Opsani service configuration and post it to the domain/app, or query the service for the current domain/app configurations.